centreon/centreon-documentation/en/administration/knowledge-base.md

 have the procedure attached as well unless overloaded by a specific one.
 The mechanism is identical to template system in Centreon with inheritance.

-**Centreon Knowledge Base** function is designed to avoid adding or updating manually several times the same procedure in knowledge base.
+**Knowledge Base** function is designed to avoid adding or updating manually several times the same procedure in knowledge base.

 When a user clicks on a host procedure: